ankitgahlyan/Shopping-By-KMP/README.md

 ## Development 💻

-Firs, let me say the backend is also in progress.
+First, let me say the backend is also in progress.
 You can find the backend source code [here](https://github.com/aydenGill/shop-admin-panel).

 We appreciate any feedback or suggestions that you may have to help us improve the project.